olympiawoj/movie-seat-booking-app/README.md

 ## Getting Started

 1. Fork or directly clone this repository to your local machine and `cd`
-2. Right click on `index.html` and open directly in the browser _or_ with VSCode's Live Sever extension
+2. Right click on `index.html` and open directly in the browser _or_ with VSCode's Live Sever extension.

 ## Tech Stack